Folk Healing Herbs for the Body (Traditional Remedies)

 - Healing Uses: Infections, digestion, inflammation.

-- Magical Properties: Abundance, love, purification.
+- Magical Properties: Protection, vitality, purification.

 Witch Tip: Steep into a tea or tuck fresh basil under your pillow for heart-healing dreams.